gpagano97/TASE-RK-methods/README.md

 • 40 corresponds to the TASE-RK with $s = p = 4$, using the Kutta’s method as underlying explicit RK.

 For example, if we want to use methods 20 and 30, then Method=[20,30].
-We will later show an example where we apply all the TASE-RK methods using the same main program.
+The main program exampleBurgers.m, e.g., applies all the TASE-RK methods for the solution of the Burgers' equation.

 - jacup - integer scalar